chris03-dev/chris03-dev.github.io/README.md

 # Note to self

-`debug/` is for personal debug purposes only.
-No files there should be associated with this repository.
+`_debug/` is for personal debug purposes only.
+No files must show up in the website.
 Also, use PAT instead of password when pushing the repository.